Corn production in the US

 Like most plants, corn plants have both male and female reproductive parts.
 The male reproductive flower is called the tassel.
 Along the branches of the tassel are florets that contain 3-4 anthers each.
 The anthers are what produce the pollen that will fertilize a female flower.

 The ear is the female flower of a corn plant and what appears to be kernels in the picture below are actually ovaries!
 One silk is attached to the surface of each ovary and they function to capture pollen that falls from the male flower.
 The pollen will travel down the silk and fertilize each ovule individually.
-(I bet you didn’t know that’s what those annoying strings that get stuck in your teeth while eating corn on the cob were for.)
+(I bet you didn’t know that’s what those annoying strings that get stuck in your teeth while eating sweet corn were for.)

 Once fertilized, the ovules become corn kernels that contain genetics from both the original female flower and the plant that contributed the pollen.
 It’s possible for each kernel on the same ear to contain different genetics!